Skip to content

 Baveno (Roma Norte)

 A larger, open-air cafe that's only recently started to attract its fare share of laptops.
 Their nice big tables are a great fit for folks who likes to spread out and about half are within range of an outlet.
 They serve a full menu, pastries, and a delicious honey cold brew so there’s no reason not to stay a while.
-Please note: As of March 2024, this place has been closed "for renovations" for a few months.
+NOW CLOSED :/

 Boicot (Condesa, Polanco, Roma Norte)